 Our survey areas were mostly shallow, which always gives its own challenges, as you can’t always wait for the windless days, nor drive straight from A to B. My small bathtub sized plastic boat (it’s more rugged than what it sounds) has top speed of 2.6 knots as its outboard engine has less power than most of the houseware blenders.
 So it’s not a first choice of transportation in large areas.
 But it does run in less than 30 cm of water in comparison to my 5 m aluminum boat that needs at least 35 cm (and that’s a stretch, to say least).
 That difference does sound little, but this summer it was remarkable.
 The advantage to smaller boat increases when the surveyors jump of and start wading, then you can take the vessel to almost anywhere.
 Especially in comparison to a 500 kg motorboat…

-We were lucky on weather, they were mostly great.
-There was only couple of windy days that stopped our field work completely.
+We were lucky on the weather, it was mostly great.
+There were only couple of windy days that stopped our field work completely.
 As our survey areas were so shallow, there was also possibility to spend days wading and towing the small boat along as a floating tool shelf.
 Or row it around, if the wind wasn’t too strong.

-Drought resulting from the endless heatwave brought also an interesting situation, when we went to a small gloe just to find it recently dried up.
-We didn’t let that stop us from looking it up, in a way it was also much easier without the water messing visibility.
-I just felt myself a bit silly, walking to the shore with my drysuit on.
+The drought resulting from the endless heatwave also brought us an interesting situation, when we went to a small gloe just to find it recently dried up.
+We didn’t let that stop us from exploring it, in a way it was also much easier without the water messing visibility.
+I just felt myself a bit silly, walking on the shore with my drysuit on.

 As mentioned earlier, mostly the weather was great.
 It also made an positive problem, because work days tended to get quite long, as only limiting factor was to pack enough food and water to fuel surveyors.

-After midnight, boat ride to marina was incredibly beautiful with the sun in horizon and sea calm.
-We had been on boat 14+ hours’ straight and done 400-meters of diving line.
+After midnight, boat ride to marina was incredibly beautiful with the sun on horizon and sea calm.
+We had been boating 14+ hours’ straight and done 400-meters of diving line.
 For me, these moments, and the magnificent places that you wouldn’t bother traveling to voluntarily because of all the effort needed, are the reason why I keep doing this work.